obada-foundation/trust-anchor/docs/Spec.md

     22zZfpR2sI++YW7KNFPbCXbiKpgJE4SE
     -----END PRIVATE KEY-----

-You should keep to see "Signature Verified"
+You should keep see "Signature Verified" same as before.
+Try to change token body or public or private key to see how it change signature check status.

+<a id="org2b767b7"></a>

+# Verifyable credentils and DIDs